huang-xiao-jian/ng-hmr/README.md

 cooperate with ng-hot-loader, make NG HMR possible, no suggest for legacy project

 ## pre-requirement
-Current implement depend on `lodash`, `jquery`, `angular-ui-router`, `angular-ui-bootstrap`, so you have to install them all. also, browser should support ES6 `Proxy`， `Reflect`.
+Current implement depend on `lodash`, `jquery`, `angular-ui-router`, `angular-ui-bootstrap`, so you have to install them all. also, browser should support ES6 `Proxy`， `Reflect`, `Map`.
 I will try to find better solution after HMR work as expected.

 + `angular` - global variable `angular`, test version >= 1.5.8
 + `angular-ui-router` - test version >= 1.0.0